linto-ai/documentation-website/docs/developpers/apis/ASR/ASR.md

 ## Main features
 The main features of our speech-to-text transcriber are:
-- Speech decoder using the recent advanced modeling technilogies -- Deep Neural Networks.
+- Speech decoder using the recent advanced modeling technologies -- Deep Neural Networks.
 - Compute the time stamp, i.e. the start and end time, for every word that was recognized.
 - Perform the speaker diarization to assign speech signals to speakers engaged in dialog.
 - The real number of speakers could be provided for high speaker diarization performance.